Specific Assertions

 associated with the object, such as who measured it, when, with which instrument, and so on.

-In this case, the subject of the relationship is the resource which refers to the value, the predicate is that relationship, and the object is the resource with the assigned_by
+In this case, the subject of the relationship is the entity which refers to the value, the predicate is that relationship, and the object is the entity with the assigned_by

 property which refers to the AttributeAssignment.